sams258/SamFolio-Portfolio-Website/README.md

 - **React**: Creating dynamic and interactive components.
 - **Framer Motion**: A modern animation library for JavaScript and React.
 - **CSS Modules**: Ensuring modular and maintainable styling.
+- **Tailwind CSS**: A utility-first CSS framework for rapid and responsive design.

 ### Backend